USA GREEN CARD

 * Green Card 'Eligibility' requirements are not only different for each Green Card category listed above, they are also divided further, and based on a Green Card Preference System.

-Other Ways to Get a Green Card Include:
+Other ways to obtain a Green Card:

 Green Card for Special Immigrants